Beck (manga): Live-action film

 A live-action film adaptation of the Beck manga was announced in 2009, with filming beginning in July.
 It was produced and directed by Yukihiko Tsutsumi, who has directed manga-to-film adaptations in the past (most notably the 20th Century Boys trilogy).
 It stars Takeru Satoh as Koyuki, Hiro Mizushima as Ryusuke, Kenta Kiritani as Chiba, Aoi Nakamura as Saku and Osamu Mukai as Taira.
 The actors were given proper training on their instruments for the 30 original songs that were written for the film.

 Beck was released nationwide in movie theaters on September 4, 2010.
 Red Hot Chili Peppers and Oasis provide the opening and ending theme songs, "Around the World" and "Don't Look Back in Anger" respectively.

 Grand Funk Inc. was given the Japan Academy Prize for Outstanding Achievement in Music for its music work in the film.
 The movie was released on DVD and Blu-ray on February 2, 2011.
 The DVD came in "standard" and "luxury" editions, with the luxury edition including a bonus DVD.

 Soundtracks

 In 2002, the manga received a tribute album featuring several different artists.
 The songs used in the anime that were performed by the character's voice actors with Beat Crusaders were released on a soundtrack in 2002.
 That same day an album featuring those same songs, but in their original versions, was released.
 A soundtrack to the live-action movie was released in 2010.

 Other media

-Action figures of each band member were created, equipped with amplifiers, interchangeable guitars and in the case of Saku, an elaborate drum kit.

 On March 31, 2005, Marvelous Interactive released an adventure video game for the PlayStation 2 based on the series, titled Beck: The Game.

-Fender Japan produced two signature Beck guitars.
-A Fender Telecaster, and a Fender Mustang which were both played by Koyuki.
-The signature is written on the back of the guitars' headstock.
+Fender Japan produced two signature Beck guitars based on those played by Koyuki.
+A Fender Telecaster, the TL68-BECK, was released in December 2003, and a Fender Mustang, the MG69-BECK/CO, was announced in 2009.
+The series' logo with an image of the dog Beck is printed on the back of the guitars' headstocks.
+Signature guitar picks designed by Sakuishi were released in 2010 in collaboration with ESP Guitars.